Weekly Gem #252, Hump Day, every day

 Location: This hidden gem is located next to Mullan Road (Hwy 12) just west of Elliston, MT (see the Clue Me!
 Map).

 Mullan Road was the first road over the Rocky Mountains in the northwestern United States.
-If you could garner some cooperative mules, it made for a relatively easy wagon ride from Fort Benton (near Great Falls, Montana) to Fort Walla Walla Washington.
+If you could garner some cooperative mules, it made for a relatively easy wagon ride from Fort Benton (near Great Falls, Montana, and the end of the line for steamboats coming up the Missouri) to Fort Walla Walla Washington and the Pacific Northwest.

 In only one year, John Mullan and about 150 soldiers constructed the "military road" over the Continental Divide.
 They built hundreds of bridges, cut through forests, made road cuts on sides of hills, and moved tons of earth daily.
-They survived −40 °F (−40 °C) weather (with only a few frozen digits).
-The road was finished in 1860, and because the Civil War began the next year, the road was hardly used by the military in the early years.
-But thousands of civilians used it as they moved to and through Montana.
+They survived −40 °F weather (with only a few frozen digits.
+The road was finished in 1860, but because the Civil War began the next year, the road was hardly used by the military in the early years.
+On the other hand thousands of civilians used it as they moved to and through Montana.

 Things really picked up when prospectors found ‘color’ in Montana and northern Idaho.
 The open road suddenly became a thoroughfare.
 People needed supplies and a lot of them!
 Fast!